Skip to main content

 The country

 The Central African Republic, gaining independence from France in 1960, is a landlocked country within the interior of the African continent.
 The central African country borders Chad, Sudan, South Sudan, the Democratic Republic of Congo, the Republic of Congo and Cameroon.
 Its capital is Bangui.
 The Central African Republic covers a land area of 622,984 square kilometers.
-As of 2022, the country had an estimated population of around 5.5 million people.
+As of 2025, the country has an estimated population of around 5.3 million people.
 The Central African Republic (CAR) is one of the world’s poorest and least developed states.

 The humanitarian situation